 Temperatures in the city peak around the middle of the year, from November to December.
 It becomes so hot outside that some buildings regularly lose power, and the insides are just as uncomfortable as the outside.

 The heat of the day could also prevent the animals from emerging from their enclosures and cages, rendering your visit fruitless.
 Therefore, the summer is not a good time to visit the Melbourne Zoo.

 Temperatures drop below freezing from March to August, encompassing the winter season.
 When winter comes, the animals go underground or into hiding.
 After sunset, the temperature drops to dangerously low levels.
 Therefore, it is also not advised to go to the Zoo during these times.

 The monsoon season in Australia occurs during the warmer months of August through October.
 It's not a bad idea to see the city now, although you might get wet.
 That's why it's best to visit the Zoo in the middle of winter, between the months of January and February.

 Four things you didn't know you could do at Melbourne Zoo

-Spend the night at Melbourne Zoo
+Overnight at the Melbourne Zoo

 Food Facilities in Zoo